paczkow/paczkow.dev/src/content/blog/write-to-future-self.md

   - obsidian
 ---

 # How to never forget any information?
-Be kind to your future self.
+Write to future self.

 In the world of coding, where things move fast and brains buzz with ideas, there's a big fib we often tell ourselves: _"I'll remember it"_.